maytheu/web3/migrations/README.md

 `truffle compile`

-deploy ot the blockchain
+deploy ot the blockchain add reset flag for other migrations

-`truffle migrate`
+`truffle migrate --reset`

 Test the contract locally